alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

 I also flattened the documents.
 The first version of the query has a `data.` prefix in the field names, which reflects the structure of the complete index -- but we don't need that to reproduce the error.

-By running this script repeatedly with both the Docker images, I could see the error occurring on 8.4.2 and not 8.4.1.
+By running this script repeatedly with both Docker images, I could see the error occurring on 8.4.2 and not 8.4.1.
 I tried some other changes to shrink the data set further, like halving the number of documents -- but they made the error intermittent, and it was already pretty small.

 This is when I stopped and started writing up an issue on the Elasticsearch repo.